 Biography and education

 In 2014 I graduated with a Master of Science degree in Mathematics from Texas State University.
 While completing my masters degree I was employed in the Math department as a teaching assistant where I taught precalculus and calculus labs as well as developmental math.
-After completing my masters degree I was employed by the Texas State University math department as a full time lecturer, promoted to senior lecturer, and then promoted to associate professor of instruction.
+After completing my masters degree I was employed by the Texas State University math department as a full time lecturer.
+I was promoted to senior lecturer, and then promoted to associate professor of instruction.
 I taught as an adjunct professor at ACC for several years and I taught statistics for the business college at TXST.
 Texas State University has a special place in my heart since I have been here as both a student and teacher.
 It feels like home.

 In 2014 I graduated with a Master of Science degree in Mathematics from Texas State University.
 While completing my masters degree I was employed in the Math department as a teaching assistant where I taught precalculus and calculus labs as well as developmental math.
-After completing my masters degree I was employed by the Texas State University math department as a full time lecturer, promoted to senior lecturer, and then promoted to associate professor of instruction.
+After completing my masters degree I was employed by the Texas State University math department as a full time lecturer.
+I was promoted to senior lecturer, and then promoted to associate professor of instruction.
 I taught as an adjunct professor at ACC for several years and I taught statistics for the business college at TXST.
 Texas State University has a special place in my heart since I have been here as both a student and teacher.
 It feels like home.

 Teaching Interests